org-ecclesiafoundation/hymns/karitsall-kiitos-olkohon/README.md

 4. His blood defends us from all harm,
 From Satan's power, and all alarm;
 We're wash'd in Jesus' precious blood,
-We're therefore clothed for heaven's highest good.
+And therefore clothed for heaven's highest good.

-5. [TODO]
+5. These garments let us into the feast
+In celebration with all the Saints;
+His wounds redeem us from our sin,
+Our hope in heaven is found therein.

 6. [TODO]